 Section 1.2. - Rights and obligations.

 All property, both real and personal, all rights of action and rights of every description, and all securities and liens vested or inchoate in the Town as of the effective date this Charter shall be continued in the Town.
 The Town shall continue to be liable for all debts and obligations of every kind for which the Town shall be liable on said date.
 Nothing herein shall be construed to effect the right of the Town to collect any assessment, charge, debt or lien.
-If any contract has been entered into by the Town prior to the effective date of this Charter or any bond or undertaking has been given by or in favor of the Town which contains a provision that the same may be enforced by any board therein named, which is abolished by the provisions of this Charter, such contracts, bonds or undertakings shall continue in full force and effect, and the powers conferred and the duties imposed with reference to the same upon any such board, shall, except as otherwise provided in the Charter, thereafter by exercised and discharged by the Board of Selectmen.
+If any contract has been entered into by the Town prior to the effective date of this Charter or any bond or undertaking has been given by or in favor of the Town which contains a provision that the same may be enforced by any board therein named, which is abolished by the provisions of this Charter, such contracts, bonds or undertakings shall continue in full force and effect, and the powers conferred and the duties imposed with reference to the same upon any such board, shall, except as otherwise provided in the Charter, thereafter be exercised and discharged by the Board of Selectmen.

 Section 1.3. - General grant of powers.